gekware/minecraft-server-hibernation/go-version/README.md

 Slightly modified for docker usage by [lubocode](https://github.com/lubocode/minecraft-vanilla-server-hibernation/tree/master/go-version)

 This image does **NOT** contain a minecraft server installation.\
-Please insert your minecraft server files into the volume created by running this image as a container.
+Please insert your minecraft server files into the associated volume.
 Your minecraft server file should lie in the top level of the volume and should be named minecraft_server.jar\
-If you want to deviate from this, use the arguments specified in the Dockerfile.
+If you want to deviate from this, use the arguments specified below.

-Similarly, if you want to change the amount of RAM for your server, have a look at the arguments as well.
+Similarly, if you want to change the amount of RAM for your MC server, have a look at the arguments as well.

 The exposed container port is 25555.
 The script passes traffic through to 25565, which is MCs standard port.